dcxSt/DATA_SILSO_HISTO_search/README.md

 ## Jupyter notebooks:

+**Wolf Wolfer Eventplots.ipynb**  [code blocks = 13]  The Frequency and number of observations plots is getting over-crowded so I am opening this notebook enitrely for doing event-plot for the Wolf / Wolfer investigation

 **Schwabe Drawings data.ipynb**  [code blocks = 11]

-**Stacked Area Charts.ipynb**  [code blocks = 9]  Some stacked area charts of the data, it's purpose is similar to the event-plot but allows us to see more clearely how the tables are constructed from 1860 to 1870.
+**Stacked Area Charts.ipynb**  [code blocks = 20]  Some stacked area charts of the data, it's purpose is similar to the event-plot but allows us to see more clearely how the tables are constructed from 1860 to 1870.
 The stacked area charts also allows us to see where there are not many observations being made.
 Unfortunately the method is not optimally designed, it does the job but you may have to wait a while for it to load...
 For instance it takes about 1 minuet to load a 40 year time interval which is NOT GOOD :(, you shoulda taken comp 257 lol, if you wanna make inneficient algorithems at least do it in c or java or smt...
 The fluctuations you see in the drawings are seasonal.

 **suspicious sunspots plots.ipynb**  [code blocks = 21]  This notebook displays sunspot numbers which are unusually big.
 Here is also where the graphs that show the edits I made to Tacchini's data is stored.